bentomhall/nih-system/homebrewery/world/player-options.md

 **Spell attack modifier** = your proficiency bonus + your Wisdom modifier

 #### Aether Limit
-When you expend spell points, you cannot expend more than your spell point limit, which is equal to the spell point cost of the highest spell level you can prepare (the tier # of the spell + the spell level).
+When you expend spell points on spell or ability, you cannot expend more than your spell point limit, which is equal to the spell point cost of the highest spell level you can prepare (the tier # of the spell + the spell level).

 ### Bounty Hunter Archetype
-At 3rd level, you choose an archetype that you strive to emulate: Manhunter or Monster Slayer, both detailed at the end of the class description.
+At 3rd level, you choose an archetype that you strive to emulate: Manhunter, Monster Slayer or Primal Guardian, all detailed at the end of the class description.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.
 \column
 ### Primeval Awareness
 Beginning at 3rd level, you can use your action to focus your awareness on the region around you.
 For a number of minutes equal to your proficiency bonus, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
 This feature reveals the direction and approximate distance (very near, near, far, very far) as well as a general sense of the number (solitary, a group, a horde) of each distinct cluster of creatures detected.
 Once you use this feature, one hour must pass before you can use it again.